sdkingsley/CSC214_iOS_Development/KingsleySarahProject1/README.txt

 Sarah Kingsley
 skingsl2@u.rochester.edu
-Project 1
+Project 2
 CSC 214
-Nov 6, 2016
+Nov 28, 2016

 See PDF for in depth explanation of app.

-I would like the use of MFMessageComposeViewControllerDelegate to be considered for extra credit.
+I would like the use of extensive use of segue data transfer and intitial forages in to design for the main app to be considered for extra credit.

 Also because my fulfillment of some of the requirements are more subtle I’d like to explain that here.

-It does have a launch screen & Launcher Icon, and the app is localized for the French Language It does work with double length pseudo language, as is shown in the screenshots included Tab bar with custom icons
+A) It does have a launch screen & Launcher Icon, and the app is localized for the French Language.

-The second tab contains a table view with editable entries that can move, delete and get added to.
-When the first tab appears the label uses an opacity to fade in, additionally the label jumps and the background color turns gray when the user taps to signify that their action wasn’t effective and they need to implement a long press
-The text fields are implemented to add user specified data to the table view, the text view delegate was used to limit the number text view to 10 numbers so that the user cannot exceed what is understood by the messenger delegate
+B) Every screen uses buttons to navigate between views.

+C) The tertiary screen with the image fills these requirements but will not be in the final version of the app, the picture in this screen is persistant
+    i) The image serves as model data entered by the user ii) Users can choose from the camera roll and it is saved with ImageHelper iii) Users can take a picture and it is saved with ImageHelper

+D) Stackviews are implimented for the main page of the app

+In future iterations I would like to look in to making custom data types persistant, some of that initial code is in this version but is not used when testing the app.

 I affirm that I will not give or receive any unauthorized help on this assignment, and that this work is my own.